Bardiafa/Hamsaye-Project/README.md

 4. Use the design as a template for your own project or contribute to the Hamsaye project by submitting a pull request.

 ## 🤝 Contributing
 If you would like to contribute to the Hamsaye project, we welcome your input!
 You can contribute in a variety of ways, including submitting bug reports, suggesting new features, or contributing code.
-To get started, please read our contributing guidelines.

 ## 📝 License
 Hamsaye is released under the MIT License.
 Feel free to use, modify, and distribute the code as needed.
 We appreciate attribution if you use our code in your own project.